daedaebae/Chillista/Design/Planned_Features_v2.md

     - [ ] Improved Debug mode
         - [ ] stats
         - [ ] advanced logging
+        - [ ] metrics that help me understand the game and the flow of resources through the coffee world.

 ## Upcoming Priorities (Phase 5)
 - **Staff Management**: